Judge strikes down 1931 Michigan law criminalizing abortion

 The law, which was long dormant before the U.S. Supreme Court overturned Roe v.
 Wade in June, violates the Michigan Constitution, said Judge Elizabeth Gleicher.

-The decision comes as the Michigan Supreme Court still is considering whether to place a proposed amendment on the Nov.
-8 ballot that would add abortion rights to the state constitution.
+The decision comes as the Michigan Supreme Court is considering whether to place a proposed amendment on the Nov.
+8 ballot that would add abortion rights to the state Constitution.
 A Friday deadline is looming.

 Supporters submitted more than 700,000 signatures, easily clearing the threshold.
 But a tie vote by the Board of State Canvassers over spacing issues on the petition has kept it off the ballot so far.